 I will help you improve your riding and leadership skills.
 I'll teach you how to ride the gaits well and without tension; I teach riding with awareness and love towards the horse.
 I can also help you to start your horse with groundwork and under saddle.
 Please see my training videos below on starting horses.

-50 min. lesson for beginners in riding arena $ 60.-
+45 min. lesson for beginners in riding arena or pony ride $ 60.-

-2 hour trail riding lesson $ 100.-
+2 hour trail riding lesson $ 120.-

 (only available after a few 1-hour riding lessons so you have gotten to know the horse)

 (only available after 2-hour lessons, if your riding skills allow going further away from the horses home)